Originally featured in STAT News.

-The pandemic has served as a tipping point to advance decentralized clinical trials (DCTs) and other innovations in clinical trial management.
-To date, most of the innovation has centered around infrastructure and process—solving for the patient burdens and geographic barriers related to time, travel and logistics.
+The pandemic served as a tipping point to advance decentralized clinical trials (DCTs) and other innovations in clinical trial management.
+To date, most of the innovation has centered around infrastructure and process—solving for the patient burdens and geographic barriers related to time, travel, and logistics.
 Meanwhile, there’s been much less innovation on the other side of the equation: patient recruitment, the linchpin of clinical research.

 In these early days of DCTs, there’s been a general mindset of “if we build it, they will come.”
 However, there haven’t been corresponding efforts to get patients to come.
 We aren’t seeing many new education and awareness campaigns designed to target the historically hard-to-reach personas for which DCTs are primarily intended.
 Moreover, while trial designers often attempt to keep the patient experience top-of-mind, they frequently fall short due to the errant assumption that they already understand the patient rather than working through outreach to advocacy groups, trusted community providers, or the patients themselves.

 There’s little argument that patient recruitment has historically been the single biggest challenge in drug development.
 If you've heard about any statistics surrounding clinical trial recruitment, it's most likely that approximately 80% of clinical trials are delayed or closed because of problems with recruitment.
 Additional statistics paint a troubling picture: Delays can cost sponsors between $600,000 and $8 million for each day that a trial delays a product’s development and launch.
 This last statistic alone points to why the pandemic shifted the use of DCTs from a nice-to-have efficiency gain to a financial risk management must-have.

 Percent of clinical trials that are delayed or closed because of recruitment problems

 Cost to the sponsor per day that a trial delays product development and launch